mraphaely/mraphaely/README.md

 ##

--  I’m devloper fullStack, currently learning ` TypeScript `.
-Have interests in other areas of technology.
+ <p align="center">I’m devloper fullStack, currently learning ` TypeScript `.
+And have interests in other areas of technology.<p/>

    </br>